viktor-bd/viktor-bd.github.io/index.md

 # About

 Welcome to my project portfolio!
 I'm Viktor, and this is where I showcase my software projects and experiments.
-Below you'll find a short introduction, links to my CV, blog, and a highlight of some of my recent repositories.
+Below you'll find a short introduction, links to my CV and a highlight of some of my recent repositories.

 This is the home page.
 It can be used for a short introduction.
 [Click here](cv) to see the full CV, and download a print version: [Danish](assets/files/cv-da.pdf), [English](assets/files/cv-en.pdf).
 <!-- The theme also ships with a blog: [click here](posts) to scroll posts from the most recent.  -->